simon022104/k9/k9book.md

 : Chapter One: Choosing your puppy

-Look around until you find one that you like.
+Look around until you find one you like.

-: Chapter Two: Bringing it home for the first time
+: Chapter Two: Bringing puppy home for the first time